GoVanguard/compliance-hipaa-softwaredev/04 HIPAA Security Rule.md

 + Workstation Security (required): Implement physical safeguards for all workstations that access ePHI, to restrict access to authorized users.
 + Workstation Use (required): Implement policies and procedures that specify the proper functions to be performed, the manner in which those functions are to be performed, and the physical attributes of the surroundings of a specific workstation or class of workstation that can access ePHI.

-## Required vs. addressable specifications

-Some implementation specifications are “required” and others are “addressable.”
-Required implementation specifications must be implemented.

-Addressable implementation specifications must be implemented if it is reasonable and appropriate to do so; your choice must be documented.

-It is important to remember that an addressable implementation specification is not optional.

-**When in doubt, you should just implement the addressable implementation specifications.
-Most of them are best practices anyway.**